-- 1 With the Drum110.wav file open, assuming the Analog Delay effect is still inserted, click its insert's right arrow, and then choose Delay and Echo > Echo. - 2 Compared to the previous delay effects, Echo has yet another way of setting the echo mix; each channel has an Echo Level control that dials in the echo amount.
+- 2 Compared to the previous delay effects, Echo has yet another way of setting the echo mix; each channel has an Echo Level control that dials in the echo amount.
 The Dry signal is fixed.
-When using the echo effect, enter the following values for the left channel: Delay Time 545ms, Feedback 90%, and Echo Level 70%.
+When you're using the echo effect, enter the following values for the left channel: Delay Time 545ms, Feedback 90%, and Echo Level 70%.
 Enter the following values for the right channel: Delay Time 1090ms, Feedback 70%, and Echo Level 70%. - 3 Bring all Successive Echo Equalization controls all the way down (-15dB).
-That makes it easier to hear the difference moving a single slider has on the sound. - 4 Raise the 1.4kHz control to 0 (values above 0 produce runaway echo) and note how the sound is more "midrangey." - 5 Bring down the 1.4kHz slider and raise the 7.4kHz slider to 0.
+By doing so, it will be easier to hear the effects of moving each slider. - 4 Raise the 1.4kHz control to 0 (values above 0 produce runaway echo), and note how the sound is more "midrangey." - 5 Bring down the 1.4kHz slider, and raise the 7.4kHz slider to 0.
 Now the echoes are brighter. - 6 Return the 7.4kHz slider to -15dB, and raise the 172Hz slider to 0.
-The echoes are now bassy. - 7 You can vary more than one slider at a time to create a more complex equalization curve, as well as enable Echo Bounce to have each channel's echo bounce between the left and right channels.
+The echoes are now bassy. - 7 You can vary more than one slider at a time to create a more complex equalization curve, as well as enable Echo Bounce to bounce each channel's echo between the left and right channels.